frittna/Crypto_Coin_Ticker/README.md

 -hold ButtonC at startup: will start with alternative SSID/WiFi-password instead (e.g your mobile phone's hotspot)

--SleepTimer: when holding ButtonB longer than 2 seconds it will start a 20 minutes timer to powerOFF the device, same for disabling the timer
+-SleepTimer: holding ButtonB long will start a 45 minutes timer to powerOFF the device, same for disabling the timer.

+-ButtonC long pressed turns OFF the device (when on usb power there is no option to turn off the unit except by a PowerOFF command)

 -if WiFi is failing more than 2 minutes it reduces the reconnect interval and brightness level, after 10 minutes with no signal shutdown device